LUH-DBS/Matelda-Precision-Exp/README.md

 # EDS-Baselines
-This repository contains code that performs the precision experiment of Raha and Uni-Detect on the real world data lake WDC for the paper Error Detection at Scale.
-Specifically, Raha needed to be adapted to allow streamlined user labeling, because no ground truth is available.
+This repository contains code that performs the precision experiment of Raha on data lakes with no ground truth.
+Specifically, Raha needed to be adapted to allow efficient experiment execution by grouping all user labeling into one step.

 ## Installation
 1. Create an anaconda environment
    - use ``environment.yml`` or install packages manually.